-Putting in a proper notice to your employer — and working diligently through it — can make a big difference further down the road.
-It’s also just the right thing to do.
+Putting in a proper notice to your employer — and working diligently through it — could make a big difference further down the road.

 Keep the stakes in mind

-If you’re considering resigning, but can’t get the image of monster trucks and marching bands out of your mind, remember the potential consequences.
+If you’re considering resigning, remember the potential consequences.

 Leave the job better than you found it